origo-map/origo-documentation/content/controls.md

 ---|---
 `url` | url to the guide.json configuration file.
 Defaults to projekt root.
 `title` | title for guide modal.
 Defaults to Guide.
-`hideButton` | adds button to stop the current guide from displaying on subsequent visits to the map.
-If the content is updated, the guide will be displayed again.
-Options available are 'visible' (the only option required), 'hideText' and 'confirmText'.
 `hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.

 Configuration of guide.json, see project root: